 Photos by Patricia Swartz

-Historic Building Architects also conducted an evaluation of existing building conditions (2017).
+Historic Building Architects also conducted an evaluation of existing building conditions at the historic Mt.
+Zion AME Church.
 The results from this evaluation were included in the Condition Assessment Report.
 Overall, the building is in good condition, given its age.
 However, if the building is going to be used and interpreted, some renovations will be necessary, and will occur over the next few years.

 Since the spring of 2018, the grounds around the church have been transformed; large dying trees have been removed, invasive species eradicated, the removal of two non-historic out buildings, and regrading of the soil around the church.

 Photos by Bruce Daniels, SSAAM & Historic Building Architects